actinia-org/actinia-introduction/docs/index.md

 List of endpoints shown in the web browser:

 * To see a simple **list of endpoints** (and more), see the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).
+* List of supported processes (> 500): see https://actinia-dev.mundialis.de/api/v1/modules (process chain templates are at bottom, category "actinia-module")

 List of endpoints shown on command line: